Hope-Caldwell/RimWorld-Archival-Tool/README.md

 # RimWorld Archival Tool

-the readme is written by claude, the script is not. known bugs: none
+the readme is written by claude, the script is not. known bugs: all preview.png files also get the dds processing, causing some in game issues (non game breaking).
+I'll fix that once I visit this script again. dont expect updates often because this is a finished script, all that will be done are fixing bugs.

 claude section starting from here onwards: